holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 * `error` stores any connection error so it can be displayed in the UI.
 * `loading` keeps track of whether the client has finished connecting to Holochain so the 'connecting' message can be removed.

 After this comes the definition of an object that holds the 'client context'.
 This is a Svelte context that makes the Holochain client connection available to all the child components of the app.
-It's got one getter, which instantiates a client and tries to connnect to Holochain if a connection doesn't exist, then returns the client.
+It's got one getter, which instantiates a client and tries to connect to Holochain if a connection doesn't exist, then returns the client.

 Next, there's an `onMount` handler, which is run when the component is first displayed.
 Again, this is a Svelte thing; in short it runs [when the component first appears in the document](https://svelte.dev/docs/svelte/lifecycle-hooks#onMount).
 The handler currently does one thing: it connects to the hApp backend, waits until the connection is established, and sets `loading` to false, displaying a connection error if there is any.